galaxyproject/galaxy-cloudman-playbook/README.md

 The easiest method for building the base machine image is to use [Packer][packer].
 Once you have it installed, check any variables specified at the top of `packer.json`, check the formatting of the file with `packer validate packer.json`, and run it with `packer build packer.json`.
-The command will provison an instance, run the Ansible image build role, and create an AMI.
+The command will provision an instance, run the Ansible image build role, and create an AMI.
 For the time being, this applies to AWS only and it will run with the default options.
 Custom options can be set by editing `packer.json`, under `extra_arguments` section.